Social media trends that will impact 2019

 Harry Hugo The Goat Agency

 “Macro influencers have either priced themselves out of the market or have engaged in ways that many brands feel does not make their content look authentic enough.
 The whole idea about influencer marketing is to leverage people to spark word of mouth.
 If celebrities are posting about a different brand every day, this becomes difficult to do.
-That's why brands are focusing more on micro-influencers and even nano-influencers as a way to foster authentic engagement around their brand and lower the risk of fake followers and artificial engagement.”
+That's why brands are focusing more on macro-influencers and even nano-influencers as a way to foster authentic engagement around their brand and lower the risk of fake followers and artificial engagement.”

 Neal Schaffer NealSchaffer.com